 ABSTRACT: What are the economic consequences of college non-completion?
 Given escalating student debt, is ‘some college’ still worth it?
 This paper applies Augmented Inverse Probability Weighting to the NLSY97 to estimate the causal effect of college non-completion on income and financial hardship.
 Although non-completion yields higher income than never attending college, it also increases financial hardship among more-disadvantaged groups through the mechanism of student debt.
 However, non-completers of most groups would have had greater income and experienced less financial hardship had they graduated.
 Such contradictions complicate equalization and reproduction theories of higher education, because higher education appears to have both equalizing (in the case of completion) and reproductive (in the case of non-completion) effects.
 I argue this ambiguity is substantively meaningful, suggesting future research should examine whether the production of ambiguity constitutes a key social function of higher education.

-Payne, Sarah and coauthors.
+Owens, Jayanti and Sarah Payne.
 “Transformations in Socializing Organizations."
 (Working title.)

 Book